Rezink1n/monopoly_python_edition/README.md

 # monopoly_python_edition
  Not work yet

-I use i for my learning.
+ I use it for my learning

  Written in Python 3.10+